Anti-austerity ballot backlash rattles euro zone

 "We are in the middle of a debate to which France, of course, under its new president will bring its own emphasis.
 But we are talking about two sides of the same coin - progress is only achievable via solid finances plus growth," she added.

-Hollande's election gave leaders of struggling southern European countries a new ally in their effort to temper the German drive for austerity that has exacerbated their problems.
-In a telephone call with Hollande on Sunday night, Italian Prime Minister Mario Monti promised to cooperate on refocusing European policy towards growth.
+Hollande's election gave leaders of struggling southern European countries a new ally in their effort to temper the German drive for austerity that has exacerbated their economic woes.
+Italian Prime Minister Mario Monti was quick to embrace him in a telephone call on Sunday night and pledge to work together to refocus European policy towards growth.

-However, International Monetary Fund Managing Director Christine Lagarde said on Monday that the world's advanced economies still had to cut their debts or face even more pain.

-"The most important element is to lay out a credible medium-term plan to lower debt," she said in a speech in Zurich.
-"Without such a plan, countries will be forced to make an even bigger adjustment soon.

 The Greek and French votes unsettled investors, undermining confidence in Europe's plans to cut spending and tackle the debt crisis, given the scale of public opposition.